 All of this is revealed within two episodes, so I’m not spoiling much. 😉

-Let’s just say, thing do not go according to plan!
+Let’s just say, things do not go according to plan!

 On the one hand, Tanya is absolutely fighting an uphill battle against a supreme being of some sort.
 On the other hand, her amoral attitude makes it pretty hilarious, in a way, as her plans consistently backfire on her.
 Every single time she thinks she’s won, that she’s about to achieve her coveted rear-echelon safety, it turns around on her and she’s thrown into even greater danger than she was before.
 Her every victory turns against her, her very strength and power itself becoming an instrument of her undoing.
 It’s a lesson she is slow to learn.